sav-che/TL-2/Authors/Andrä (Andrae), Carl Justus {std. Andrae} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/103858#page/130/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33264845) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Andrae, Carl Justus {std.
 Andrae}|first entry]] for this author

 ### Author

 \* Andrä \[Andrae\], Carl Justus (1816-1885), German palaeobotanist, grew up in Breslau (Schlesien), educated at the Friedrichs-Gymnasium 1830-1835, at the University of Breslau 1839, from 1840 studying natural sciences at the University of Halle, Dr. phil. ib.
 1843, highschool teacher at Halle, habil.
-Halle 1848 and lecturer in mineralogy and palaeontology ib., travelled and collected in Siebenbürgen and the Banat (Roumania) 1851 and worked at Vienna until 1855; teacher at the school of mines at Saarbrücken 1857-1860, curator of the palaeontology collections at Bonn 1860, professor of palaeontology at the University 1872. (*Andrä*).
+Halle 1848 and lecturer in mineralogy and palaeontology ib., travelled and collected in Siebenbürgen and the Banat (Roumania) 1851 and worked at Vienna until 1855; teacher at the school of mines at Saarbrücken 1857-1860, curator of the palaeontology collections at Bonn 1860, professor of palaeontology at the University 1872.
+**Abbreviated name**: *Andrä*

 #### Herbarium and types